Tim Henman: 1993–1995: Early years

 By September Henman was ranked 146th, and in the same month he returned to the Far East.
 His first tournament in the Far East was the Seoul Open.
 Henman lost in the second round to Korean Kim Nam-hoon, who was ranked outside the top 700.
 At the Singapore Challenger, he reached the quarterfinals and lost to fellow Brit Chris Wilkinson.
 He was forced to retire in the third set against Wilkinson when he fell and received a blow to his leg.
 When he returned to England not long after the tournament, it was revealed that Henman had broken his ankle in three places and would not play another tournament until February 1995.
 In fact, he was not fully recovered until May.
 While injured, his ranking went from 146th to 272nd in the world.
-That year's grass season would prove highly successful for Henman; he reached the semi-finals at the Annenheim Open, later at the Queen's Club Championship he reached the second round after defeating German Martin Sinner, and in Nottingham he reached the quarter-finals, his first quarter-final in the ATP tour.
+That year's grass season would prove highly successful for Henman; he reached the semi-finals at the Annenheim Open, later at the Queen's Club Championships he reached the second round after defeating German Martin Sinner, and in Nottingham he reached the quarter-finals, his first quarter-final in the ATP tour.
 His success in these tournaments increased his ranking from 272nd to 219th.
 To make matters better for Henman, he won his first match ever in a Grand Slam event at the Wimbledon Championship over Kenyan Paul Wekesa in straight sets, 7–6, 6–0, 6–4.
 However, Henman's winning streak did not last long, and in the second round he met Sampras, and was defeated 6–2, 6–3, 7–6.
 Two days later he partnered Jeremy Bates in the first round of the doubles at Wimbledon but the pair became the first players in the Open era to be defaulted at Wimbledon after Henman accidentally hit a ballgirl on the side of head with a ball, having lashed out with his racket in frustration after losing a point to a net cord in the fourth set tie-break of their match against Jeff Tarango and Henrik Holm.
 Because he hit the ball in anger, the referee Alan Mills ruled that this was an automatic disqualification for unsportsmanlike conduct.
 He was very apologetic about the incident, presenting the girl with a bunch of flowers.
 The rest of the grass season was fairly successful for Henman, he appeared at the Manchester Open and reached the semi-final at the Newcastle Open.
 At the end of the grass season, Henman's rank had risen to 150th in the world.